Sato-Tate Distributions of $y^2=x^p-1$ and $y^2=x^{2p}-1$: Sato-Tate Groups

-The main result of the following theorem is the determination of the component group of the Sato-Tate group of $\Jac(C_{2p})$.
-Note that, as opposed to the Sato-Tate group for the Jacobian of $C_p$, the component group here is not cyclic.
+The main result of the following theorem is determining the component group of the Sato-Tate group of $\Jac(C_{2p})$.
+This is an interesting addition to the literature as the Sato-Tate groups of these curves do not have cyclic component groups.